paciorek/future-kubernetes/README.md

 You can check the pods are running with:

 ```
-helm status name-of-release
+helm status <name-of-release>
 kubectl get pods
 ```

 ### Connecting to the the RStudio instance running in your cluster.

-Once your pods have finished starting up, you can connect to your cluster via the RStudio instance running in the master pod on the cluster.
+Once your pods have finished starting up, you can connect to your cluster via the RStudio instance running in the main pod on the cluster.

 Run the following.